Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

     print(f"The value of i is {i}")
     i += 1

-print("We are outside the while loop!
+print("We are outside the while-loop!
 Wooo!")
 ```

 Here, we have a variable `i` .
 While `i` is less than or equal to 5, we will print `f"The value of i is {i}"` and then increment `i` by one.

 `i` begins with a value of `1`.
 As the `while` loop iterates, `i` grows bigger and bigger, since we're modifying the same `i` variable.

 At some point, `i` will have a value of `6` .
-The conditional, `i <= 5`, will evaluate to `False` and the while loop will exit.
+The conditional, `i <= 5`, will evaluate to `False` and the while-loop will exit.
 Our code execution moves on to the final `print` statement.

-Another way to read this while loop is with a table:
+Another way to read this while-loop is with a table:

 | Value of `i` at the beginning of the loop iteration | Is `i <= 5` ? | Value of `i` at the end of the loop body |
 | --------------------------------------------------- | ------------- | ---------------------------------------- |